 Research and Teaching Interests

-Dr. Ricco is active in writing and research - including student training and mentoring - and in teaching courses within the Psychology and Human Development undergraduate majors and the Child Development (M.A.) graduate program.
+Dr. Ricco is active in writing and research - including student training and mentoring - and in teaching courses within the Psychology and Child Development undergraduate majors and the Child Development (M.A.) graduate program.

 Primary Research Program: Reasoning